Skip Navigation

 Grading Categories

-General characteristics for INDEPENDENT ASSIGNMENTS, CLASS WORK, and ASSESSMENTS are as follows.
-For all categories, teachers should make a connection to previous or current content standards and provide feedback that is prompt, specific, understandable to the student, and formed to allow for self-adjustment on the student’s part.
+General characteristics for INDEPENDENT ASSIGNMENTS, CLASS WORK, and ASSESSMENTS are as follows: for all categories, teachers should make a connection to previous or current content standards and provide feedback that is prompt, specific, understandable to the student, and formed to allow for self-adjustment on the student’s part.

 INDEPENDENT ASSIGNMENTS have the following characteristics:

-• Aligned to a previously taught skill or concept and used for review, practice, enrichment, or completion of work.
-Students have the chance to apply what they learn in the classroom.
-Independent assignments usually reinforce previously taught skills and may prepare students for future lessons;
+• Aligned to a previously taught skill or concept and used for review, practice, enrichment, or completion of Students have the chance to apply what they learn in the classroom.
+Independent assignments usually reinforce previously taught skills and may prepare students for future lessons; and

 CLASS WORK has the following characteristics:

-• Intended to be completed with the teacher available to observe, answer questions, and/or interact with students while completing work; or separately by the student during an independent module/break;
+• Intended to be completed with the teacher available to observe, answer questions, and/or interact with students while completing work, or separately by the student during an independent module/break.

 • Intended to involve interaction among students with their peers;